microprediction/microprediction/docs/predict.md

-### Conceptual
+### Submit API

-At microprediction to "predict" is to supply *225* guesses of the future value of a stream that is in the process of being created by someone else.
-Each submission of
-225 guesses
+To "predict" is to do the following:

+ - Submit via api.microprediction.org/submit a list of *225* float
+ - Specify a delay, which must be 70, 310, 910 or 3555 seconds.
+ - Specify a stream name.

+The goal is to have as many guesses as possible close in value to the 'ground truth'.
+The ground truth is the first number published after the delay has elapsed.

 ### Python
+Use the